frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 ![alt text](image-4.png)

-You can't change the Font, because the mod will reset the TMPs font to the game used fond.
+You can't change the Font, because the mod will reset the TMPs font to the game used font.
 If the mod not reset the font, all texts will be invisible for some reason idk.
-But you can use the font called `Teko-Medium SDF` to preview the effect in game, it's not a perfect preview, but can be used to design the text size .
+But you can use the font called `Teko-Medium SDF` to preview the effect in game, it's not a perfect preview, but can be used to design the text size.

 The mod will find every Animator in the prefab and control them.
 Do this with your Unity skills, we won't go into detail since this isn't a Unity tutorial.